 Methods of falling, throwing, and defense against specified attacks.
 Avoiding dangerous situations at home and in your vehicle.
 Defending yourself using techniques selected from the martial arts.
 (Repeatable: May be taken four times only.)

-PE 1.42R-Beginning Dance Techniques (.5 or 1 unit) CSU/UC
+PE 1.42R-Beginning Dance Techniques (.5 or 1 or 1.5 units) CSU/UC

 Introduction to individual techniques of various dance styles: Fox-trot, Swing, Rumba, Cha-Cha, Polka, Country Line.
 (Repeatable: May be taken four times only.)